hbvj99/DristhiAirPollution/README.md

 ## Data

 PM2.5, Calibrated PM2.5 informations are available in the dataset.
-This is a historical dataset measure by a live station in Budhanilkantha and Putalisadak Kathmandu, fetch into the CSV document.
+You can learn more about the calibration techniques using nowcast algorithm.
+This is a historical data measured using "Origins Laser Egg" devices in Budhanilkantha and Putalisadak Kathmandu.
 The measuring scale is >=5 minutes.

 ### Categories